natcap/invest.users-guide/source/sdr.rst

 Erosion and overland sediment retention are natural processes that govern the sediment concentration in streams.
 Sediment dynamics at the catchment scale are mainly determined by climate (in particular rain intensity), soil properties, topography, and vegetation; and anthropogenic factors such as agricultural activities or dam construction and operation.
 Main sediment sources include overland erosion (soil particles detached and transported by rain and overland flow), gullies (channels that concentrate flow), bank erosion, and mass erosion (or landslides; see Merrit 2003 for a review).
 Sinks include on-slope, floodplain or instream deposition, and reservoir retention, as summarized in Figure 1.
 Conversion of land use and changes in land management practices may dramatically modify the amount of sediment running off a catchment.
 The magnitude of this effect is primarily governed by: i) the main sediment sources (land use change will have a smaller effect in catchments where sediments are not primarily coming from overland flow); and ii) the spatial distribution of sediment sources and sinks (for example, land use change will have a smaller effect if the sediment sources are buffered by vegetation).

-Increases in sediment yield are observed in many places of the world, dramatically affecting water quality and reservoir management (UNESCO 2009).
+Increases in sediment yield are observed in many places in the world, dramatically affecting water quality and reservoir management (UNESCO 2009).
 The sediment retention service provided by natural landscapes is of great interest to water managers.
 Understanding where the sediments are produced and delivered allow managers to design improved strategies for reducing sediment loads.
 Changes in sediment load can have impacts on downstream irrigation, water treatment, recreation and reservoir performance.

 Outputs from the sediment model include the sediment load delivered to the stream at an annual time scale, as well as the amount of sediment eroded in the catchment and retained by vegetation and topographic features.
 Note that SDR only creates biophysical results.
 For valuation of the sediment retention service, appropriate valuation approaches will be highly dependent on the particular application and context, and need to be implemented independently of InVEST.

+|
+|

 .. figure:: ./sdr_images/sediment_budget.png